m-aryayi/Medical-Imaging-Datasets/README.md

 The datasets contain over 220000 labeled nuclei from breast cancer images from TCGA <br>
 ***Keyboard:***  Cancer, Labeled <br>
 <a href="https://arxiv.org/abs/2102.09099"> ![paper](src/paper.png)</a>

+- <a href="https://wiki.cancerimagingarchive.net/display/Public/RIDER+Breast+MRI"> **RIDER Breast MRI**</a> (Reference Image Database to Evaluate Therapy Response) <br>
+RIDER is a targeted data collection used to generate an initial consensus on how to harmonize data collection and analysis for quantitative imaging methods applied to measure the response to drug or radiation therapy. <br>
+***Keyboard:***  Cancer <br>

 - <a href="https://tdsc-abus2023.grand-challenge.org"> **TDSC-ABUS2023**</a> (Tumor Detection, Segmentation and Classification Challenge on Automated 3D Breast Ultrasound 2023) <br>
 ***Keyboard:*** Ultrasound, Cancer, Labeled <br>